kensanata/spellcasters/Qunu.md

 ### The Book of Witchcraft

-**Charm male** (1) affects a single male person¹ target for a day, save vs. spells to resist.
+**Charm male** (1) affects a single male person¹ for a day, save vs. spells to resist.
 While charmed, victims treat you as their true love.
 To leave you is to die.
 To resist you in anything is impossible.
-Once victims break free, they remember everything they did and if they did anything they would not have ordinarily have done, they react with shame and anger.
+If the charm is renewed daily, the target is unwilling to resist and thus remains forever enthralled as long as the spell is renewed.
+Once a victim break free, they remember everything they did and if they did anything they would not have ordinarily have done, they react with shame and anger.
 Charms usually cause severe emotional distress!

 **Mind rot** (1) confuses a target within 60ft for half an hour.
 They